 Introduction to civil engineering construction documentation and building information modeling (BIM) using AutoCAD Civil 3D.
-Prerequisite: CE 1252.
+Prerequisite: Grade of C or better in CE 1252.

 CE 2191.
 PROBLEMS IN CIVIL ENGINEERING.
 1 Hour.

 Selected problems in civil engineering on an individual or group basis.
 Reference material is assigned and progress conferences are held frequently, by arrangement, with a faculty supervisor.
 Prerequisite: permission of the chair of the department and sophomore classification in civil engineering.